• Skip to main content

 adding milk to dry ingredients mixing the dough dough ready

-5. Divide into 30 balls, 20 if you want them bigger, keep them covered with a clean cloth.
+5. Divide into 30 balls, 20 if you want them bigger, and keep them covered with a clean cloth.
 Work one by one, roll and cut a circle, and fold in 4.

 cutting the dough roll the dough rolling the dough fold in four